Glenis was born and grew up in Newark-on-Trent. She can trace her family history in the area back to the early eighteenth century.

 - The highly decorative facade dates to 1459.
 It was extensively restored in the 1980s.
 It‘s authentic style and colour were copied from original remaining material

 About Newark Castle

-- Newark Castle boasts a rare bottleneck dungeon (oubliette).
+- Newark Castle boasts a rare bottleneck dungeon (oubliette), one of only two remaining on the planet.
 The second is on the island of Malta.

 - 1603 - King James VI of Scotland stayed at the Castle en route to London to succeed Elizabeth I and become King James I of England.